 NCERT Solutions are considered an exceptionally helpful book while preparing for the CBSE Class 11 Business Studies examinations.
 This study resource contains in-depth knowledge, and the Solutions collated by the subject-matter experts are no different.
 This chapter is a brief introduction to the concept of NCERT Solution for Class 11 Business Studies Chapter 2 – Forms of Business Organisation.

-Access the Ncert Solution For Class 11 Business Studies chapter 2 – Forms of Business Organisation
+Access NCERT Solutions for Class 11 Business Studies Chapter 2 – Forms of Business Organisation

 Short Questions for NCERT Business Studies Solutions Class 11 Chapter 2

 1. Compare the status of a minor in a Joint Hindu Family Business with that in a partnership firm.

 According to Indian Law, a person below 18 years of age is said to be a minor.
 In a Joint Hindu family, a minor becomes a part of the family business by virtue of taking birth in the family.
 The minor gets equal ownership and right over the property and business like other family members.
 But, he has limited liability only up to his share in the property.

 In a partnership firm, a minor cannot become a partner according to the Indian Partnership Act 1932.
 But if all the partners of a firm give their consent, a minor can be inducted, and he can share the profits of the firm, but a minor need not contribute capital or bear any liability if it is sustained by the business.
 Minors are not considered to be partners.
 However, after attaining 18 years, they can continue the partnership or withdraw the same.

 2. If registration is optional, why do partnership firms willingly go through this legal formality and get themselves registered?
 Explain.

 Registration in the case of a partnership is not mandatory, but it is better to get it registered as there are many negative points of not doing registration.
 Some points are highlighted: